mikemaid/AI-Notebook/README.md

   **Succinctly list the differences between a Convolutional Neural Network and a Fully Connected Neural Network.
 Discuss layers and their role, and applications of each of the two types of architectures.**

 In fully connected Neural Network, all neurons are connected to each other in each layer and each layer is connected to each other.
 Which means the input type can be anything.
 In CNN, because we know the inputs will be images.

+ ### Day 15: July 20, 2021

+ **Advantages of the Rectified Linear Unit (ReLU)**
+ - Avoids and rectifies the vanishing gradient problem, since ReLU only saturates in one direction
+ - Involves simpler mathematical operations compared to other activation functions like sigmoid and tanh
+ - Less computationally expensive due to its simplicity

+ **Use Case Example**
+ This activation function is commonly used in hidden layers for MLPs and CNNs.

+ ### Day 23: July 23, 2021

+  Without regularization and dropout, the housing model shows that the model accuracy is high at ~90% and the loss for the training set is around .3 and for the validation set is .4.
+  When regularization and dropout was incorporated to the model, the graphs for the loss and accuracy were less linear and had more jumps within epochs.
+Howeever, compared to the model without regularization and dropout, the results between the training and validation data sets were more similar.